The Latest: Biden: 'Painful milestone' of 700,000 US deaths

 Biden says thanks to vaccines, “hundreds of thousands of families have been spared the unbearable loss that too many Americans have already endured during this pandemic.”

+He notes more than three-quarters of all Americans age 12 and up have received at least one vaccine dose, including nearly 94% of all seniors.

-Biden adds they “will help us beat COVID-19 and move forward, together, as one nation.”
+Biden says: “If you haven’t already, please get vaccinated.
+It can save your life and the lives of those you love.
+It will help us beat COVID-19 and move forward, together, as one nation.”

 ———